rbrabson/control/README.md

-# PID Controller Library
+# Control Systems Library

-A comprehensive, high-performance PID (Proportional-Integral-Derivative) controller implementation in Go with advanced features for robotics and control systems.
+A comprehensive control systems library in Go featuring PID controllers and feedback control implementations for robotics and industrial automation.

 ## Features